VGU2020/VguBusPlan2023/README.md

 ## Getting Started

-There is some requirements and steps before running the app
+There are some requirements and steps before running the app

 ### Prerequisites